Gitavan/Sun-Wobble-Due-To-Neptune-And-Jupiter/README.md

 A project I made during my undergraduate years on the gravitational interaction that Neptune and Jupiter have on the Sun showcased a wobbling behaviour.

 ## Files
-- `main.py`: The main Python script that users need to run.
+- `Computational Assignment - Sun's Wobble.ipynb`: The main Python script that users need to run.
-- `image1.gif`: GIF image demonstrating the output.
+- `SunJupSat.gif`: GIF image demonstrating the output.
-- `image2.gif`: Another GIF image demonstrating the output.
+- `SunForce.gif`: Another GIF image demonstrating the output.
-- `image3.gif`: Yet another GIF image demonstrating the output.
+- `SunWobble.gif`: Yet another GIF image demonstrating the output.